Skip to main content

 Detection Module

-• Pulls alerts from the CrowdStrike Alerts API
+• Pulls Falcon detections from the CrowdStrike Alerts API

-• Round-trips status changes, comments, and assignments back to Falcon
+• Round-trips status changes and comments back to Falcon

 Response Module